Communicating with Anecdotes: Diffuse Prior

 In statistics, it is common to use an \emph{improper prior} as uninformative priors.
 The simplest way to formalize a diffuse prior that reveals no information about $\theta$ is to consider the density to be a constant $\mu(\theta) = c$ for all $\theta\in \mathbb{R}$.
 It is important to note that while $\mu$ is not a proper probability distribution (since $\int_\theta \mu(\theta) d\theta = \infty$), it is still possible that the posterior formed can still be proper and well defined\footnote{Also, in a more Frequentist view, $\mu$ can be thought of as the likelihood function to capture the absence of data.}.

-\begin{claim} Given a diffuse prior and $\vec x\sim \theta + F, y \sim \theta + G$, the posterior distribution of the sender conditioned on $\vec x, y$, is a proper distribution.
+\begin{claim} Given a diffuse prior and $\vec x\sim \theta + F$, $y \sim \theta + G$, the posterior distribution of the sender conditioned on $\vec x, y$, is a proper distribution.
 Moreover, when $F$ and $G$ are symmetric, the posterior mean $\theta_S(\vec x,y)$ is an unbiased estimator of $\theta$.

-Similarly, given a diffuse prior, a translation invariant signaling scheme $\pi$, and a signal $x= \pi(\vec x,y)$.
+Similarly, given a diffuse prior, a translation invariant communication scheme $\pi$, and a signal $x= \pi(\vec x,y)$.
 The posterior distribution of the receiver conditioned on $\pi, x$, is a proper distribution.
-Moreover, the posterior mean $\theta_R(\pi, x) = x - \beta(\pi)$ is an unbiased estimator of $\theta$. \end{claim}
+Further, the posterior mean of the receiver is $\theta_R(\pi, x) = x - \beta(\pi)$. \end{claim}